123-anubhav/android-ionic-apps-practices-basics/README.md

 # android-ionic-apps-practices-basics
-android-ionic-apps-practices-basics [ basic for awareness ]
+android-ionic-apps-practices-basics [ basic for awareness -for self]